polymode/polymode/docs/concepts.md

 ## Naming Conventions

 User facing functionality is named with `polymode-` prefix.
-Polymodes are named with `poly-ROOT-NAME-mode` convention.
+Polymodes are named with `poly-NAME-mode` convention.
+Host, inner and polymode configuration objects start with `pm-host/`, `pm-inner/` and `pm-poly/` prefixes respectively.
 Classes, methods and development API have `pm-` prefix.
-The three fundamental buffer-local objects available in all polymode buffers are `pm/polymode`, `pm/chunkmode` and `pm/type`.